vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 {: .output}

 We can now send the content of `lengths.txt` to the screen using `cat lengths.txt`.
-`cat` stands for "concatenate": it prints the contents of files one after another.
-There's only one file in this case, so `cat` just shows us what it contains:

 ~~~
 $ cat lengths.txt